 \subsection{Correlation Analysis Using the CompLex 2.0 Dataset}

-While our FT and FT+KB classifiers trained on EVP examples demonstrated strong performance, these results may be inflated, as both the fine-tuning and test sets were drawn from the same source.
-For real-world applications, a CEFR-level classifier must be effective across various domains, not just dictionary and learner examples.
-However, gold-standard, sense-level CEFR annotations for diverse corpora are scarce.
-To address this, we evaluated our classifiers' generalizability by examining the correlation between their predicted CEFR levels and the lexical complexity scores in the CompLex 2.0 dataset.
-This dataset, used for the LCP task, spans three distinct genres---Europarl, the Bible, and biomedical texts--- and contains target words rated by multiple annotators on a continuous complexity scale from 0 to 1.
-We used our classifiers to predict CEFR levels (mapped as integers 1--6) for 7,662 target words in the CompLex 2.0 training set and then computed the Spearman rank correlation coefficient between our predictions and the dataset’s complexity scores.
-We did not expect a very high correlation, as complexity scores are continuous while CEFR levels are discrete.
+Although the FT and FT+KB classifiers trained on EVP examples demonstrated strong performance, these results may be inflated because both the fine-tuning and test sets were drawn from the same source.
+For real-world applications, a CEFR-level classifier must perform well across diverse domains, not only on dictionary and learner examples.
+However, gold-standard sense-level CEFR annotations for heterogeneous corpora are scarce.
+To examine generalizability, we used an indirect proxy by analyzing the correlation between the predicted CEFR levels and lexical complexity scores in the CompLex 2.0 dataset.
+This dataset, developed for the LCP task, spans three genres---Europarl, the Bible, and biomedical texts---and contains target words rated by multiple annotators on a continuous complexity scale from 0 to 1.
+We applied our classifiers to predict CEFR levels, mapped to integers 1 to 6, for 7,662 target words in the CompLex 2.0 training set.
+We then computed the Spearman rank correlation coefficient between the predicted levels and the dataset's complexity scores.
+We did not expect a high correlation because complexity scores are continuous, whereas CEFR levels are discrete.

-A notable finding from the results presented in Table~\ref{tab:spearman} is that classifiers trained on the EVP examples, despite their high accuracy on the EVP test set, showed significantly low correlation with the CompLex 2.0 scores.
-This suggests that models fine-tuned solely on EVP data may have learned superficial, dataset-specific cues and therefore exhibit poor generalizability to other text genres.
-By contrast, classifiers trained on our SemCor-CEFR corpus achieved correlation coefficients exceeding 0.5, indicating a moderate relationship between their predictions and lexical complexity.
-We attribute this significant improvement to the broad genre coverage of the SemCor corpus combined with the high accuracy of our CEFR-level annotations.
-Consequently, classifiers fine-tuned on our corpus are better suited for use with educational materials from diverse sources.
+A notable finding in Table~\ref{tab:spearman} is that classifiers trained on the EVP examples, despite achieving high accuracy on the EVP test set, exhibited very low correlation with the CompLex 2.0 scores.
+This suggests that models fine-tuned solely on EVP data may have learned superficial, dataset-specific cues, with limited transfer to other genres.
+By contrast, classifiers trained on the SemCor-CEFR corpus achieved correlation coefficients above 0.5, indicating a moderate relationship between their predictions and lexical complexity.
+We attribute this improvement to the broad genre coverage of the SemCor corpus together with the high quality of our CEFR-level annotations.
+These findings indicate that classifiers fine-tuned on our corpus are better suited for application to educational materials drawn from diverse sources.